Al-Fatat: Membership

 Prior to the establishment of King Faisal's rule in Damascus, al-Fatat consisted of roughly 70 members, the vast majority of whom were scholars, journalists and professionals.
 Most had advanced educations.
 Another count of al-Fatat's members prior to Faisal's rule was 115, although 13 of these members were executed by the Ottoman authorities.
 During Faisal's rule, membership in al-Fatat swelled to 169 official members.
 This was largely due to the influence al-Fatat had with Faisal's government, and the administrative jobs and funds it provided.
 Thus, many who sought employment in the new government understood that access was tied to membership in al-Fatat.
 The organization shifted from a secretive society with a rigid membership process to a virtual political patronage network whose membership rules were subsequently discarded.
 According to an original al-Fatat member, Izzat Darwaza, many of the new members "were driven by the desire [for jobs] ... and there was among them [those] who were vague in morals, spirit, heart and patriotism, as well as opportunists."

 Ideology

-The preamble of al-Fatat's constitution stated that "the Arab nation is behind the other nations socially, economically and politically.
-Its youth are therefore obliged to dedicate their lives to awakening it from this backwardness, and they must consider what will lead to its progress, so that it will attain the meaning of life and preserve is natural rights".
+The preamble of al-Fatat's constitution stated that "The Arab nation is behind the other nations socially, economically and politically.
+Its youth are therefore obliged to dedicate their lives to awakening it from this backwardness, and they must consider what will lead to its progress, so that it will attain the meaning of life and preserve its natural rights".
 The original intent of al-Fatat was not secession of the Arab-dominated regions from the Ottoman Empire, but instead the establishment of equal rights with Turks within the empire.